IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 scrollView.goToRenderNode(renderable);   // scrolls to the given renderable

-scrollView.scroll(delta);                // scrolls x pixels in previous or next direction var allowedDelta = canScroll(delta);     // tests whether the view can scroll the given delta
+scrollView.scroll(delta);                // scrolls x pixels in previous or next direction var delta = scrollView.canScroll(delta); // tests whether the view can scroll the given delta
 ```

 By default the FlexScrollView listens to touch-events and mouse-wheel (trackpad) events only.
 It is also possible to enable scrolling by pressing down on the mouse and moving the mouse.
 To enable this option use: